Problem: We desire to learn how much oxygen is needed to completely consume a certain quantity of propane gas.

 5 times 0.93 moles of C3H8 burned = 4.65 moles of oxygen

 PV = nRT

-where P= pressure, V= volume, n= number of moles and T is degrees Kelvin.
+where P= the pressure, V= the volume, and n= the number of moles and T is temperature in degrees Kelvin.

 V = 4.65 (348) / 0.95 = 1700

 The answer is: To burn the hydrocarbon, 1700 liters of oxygen gas is needed.